 In February 2007, the Financial Accounting Standards Board issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159"), which gives entities the option to measure eligible financial assets, and financial liabilities at fair value on an instrument by instrument basis, that are otherwise not permitted to be accounted for at fair value under other accounting standards.
 The election to use the fair value option is available when an entity first recognizes a financial asset or financial liability.
 Subsequent changes in fair value must be recorded in earnings.
 This statement is effective as of the beginning of a company's first fiscal year after November 15, 2007.
-The Company is in the process of analyzing the impact of SFAS 159.
+The Company does not expect the adoption of SFAS 159 to have a material impact on its Financial Statements.